Silletera Farms and Its History

 The History of Silleteros and its Silleteras farms

-The tradition of the silleteros in Medellín and in other geographies of the Colombian Andean region dates back to many years ago, when peasants and Indigenous people carried wooden “chairs” or “silletas” on their backs as a rudimentary means of transportation, considering the conditions of the Andean landscape: rocks, cliffs, swampy roads between mountains, forests, and scrubland.
+The tradition of the silleteros in Medellín and in other geographies of the Colombian Andean region dates back many years, when peasants and Indigenous people carried wooden “chairs” or “silletas” on their backs as a rudimentary means of transportation, considering the conditions of the Andean landscape: rocks, cliffs, swampy roads between mountains, forests, and scrubland.

 Befores flowers, silleteros used to carry sick people